 The Best Products With Malic Acid

 Using a combination of several different acids, “this is a leave-on that produces a minor chemical-peel like result overnight,” says Goldenberg.
-Malic, glycolic, and botanically-derived lactic acids smooth and soften skin, while soothing arginine and essential fatty acids thwart the potential for irritation.
+Malic, glycolic, and botanically-derived lactic acids smooth and soften skin, while soothing arginine and essential fatty acids are meant to thwart the potential for irritation.
 Just FYI, don't use it more often than every other night.
-Green beauty queens will also appreciate the squeaky clean formula, free of over 1,500 (yes, you read that correctly) questionable chemicals and ingredients.
+Green beauty queens will also appreciate the squeaky clean formula, free of over 1,800 (yes, you read that correctly) questionable chemicals and ingredients, according to the brand.

 While the super sensitive crowd may want to take a pass on this one, this is a potent rejuvenating and anti-aging product, leaving you with brighter and more youthful skin, Chang tells us.
 Credit a blend of five different alpha- and beta-hydroxy acids, malic included, along with even more brightening and anti-aging ingredients—resveratrol, vitamin C, and retinol.
 It's a big-time fan favorite among beauty editors, not only due to the effectiveness but also for the ease of use; all you have to do is swipe the pads (it's a two-step process) across your skin.
 Still, Chang advises that those with sensitive skin do a test spot before using it on the whole face for the first time, just to be safe.